anaseto/boohu/README.md

 You can visit the [game's
 page](https://download.tuxfamily.org/boohu/index.html)
-for more informations, screenshots and asciicasts.
+for more informations, tips, screenshots and asciicasts.
 You will also be able to play in the browser.

 Install
 -------